pomdtr/sunbeam/docs/developer-guide.md

 - Bash: sunbeam provides helpers to write bash extensions.
     - `sunbeam query` allows you to create/transfor json payloads (it's a go port of [jq](https://stedolan.github.io/jq/))
     - `sunbeam fetch` allows you to perform http requests (with an api similar to [curl](https://curl.se/))
 - Deno: Deno is a secure runtime for javascript/typescript.
-It's a good choice for writing sunbeam extensions with external dependencies.
-- Go: Go is a compiled language.
-It's a good choice for writing sunbeam extensions that need to be fast and portable.
+It's a good choice for writing complex sunbeam extensions, since importing external dependencies can be done using a url.

 ## Example Extensions